+Although the number of work-related injuries and illnesses is slowly declining, on the job accidents and incidents are still affecting a large number of workers.
+In 2015, approximately 3 million workers across the nation sustained a work-related injury or illness.
 More than half of the 3 million work-related injuries and illnesses sustained by workers in 2015 were severe enough for an employee to require either a job transfer or restriction.
 Individuals who have suffered a serious injury or illness while performing a job may need to take time off or worse, may have to learn a new occupation.

-Unable to work, many injured or sick workers may struggle to pay costly medical bills and basic living expenses.
+If you are unable to work, many injured or sick workers may struggle to pay costly medical bills and basic living expenses.
 Financial struggles can be compounded by the challenges of dealing with California’s workers’ compensation system.
 All too often, injured individuals are denied or delayed medical treatment and financial compensation.

 If you or a loved one became ill or suffered an injury on the job, retain the help of an experienced workers’ compensation lawyer in San Diego at the Mitchell Law Corporation as soon as possible.
 We have represented numerous individuals suffering from an injury or illness from work-related accidents, including: